Anaphalis margaritacea: Etymology

 The species' common name 'pearly everlasting' comes from the pearly white bracts.

 Distribution and habitat

 It is widespread across most of Canada and the United States, as well as northwestern Mexico.
 Asian populations are found in China, the Russian Far East, Japan, Korea, northern Indochina, and the Himalayas.
 The species is reportedly naturalized in Europe though not native there.
 It prefers dry, sunny climates, but is hardy to temperatures well below freezing.

 Ecology

 The leaves are host to the caterpillars of the American painted lady butterfly (Vanessa virginiensis) and the painted lady butterfly (Vanessa cardui).

+Cultivation

+Western pearly everlasting is sometimes grown by gardeners for its attractive foliage and modestly beautiful white blooms.
+They prefer a well drained soil, somewhat sandy and dry and with less organic matter.
+At least part sun conditions, if not full sun, are required for them to grow successfully.
+They can become somewhat aggressive spreaders in optimal conditions.

 Uses

+The flowering stems of western pearly everlasting can be dried and the fluffy flower heads are used in dried flower arrangements.
 The leaves and young plants are edible when cooked.